cefolger/needsmoredojo/README.md

 move the import and its corresponding parameter.
 This will not affect plugins at the end that do not have a corresponding parameter (such as domReady!)

+##### Remove AMD Import

+You can remove a single import from your list by using Ctrl+Shift+O, 4.
+Place the caret near or inside the define literal or the corresponding function parameter, then press Ctrl+Shift+O, 4.
+Both locations will be removed, if possible.

+<<<removeimport.png screenshot here>>>

 ##### Remove Unused Imports

 This feature can be activated with the shortcut Ctrl+Shift+O, 3.
 It also runs in the background as an inspection.
 It will